 29:22 – Is OH consistent with Envision 2040’s goals & policies?

 37:44 – How is OH consistent with the 35-55 Dwelling Units per acre required to break even on city services?
 Michael makes the important point that this number may have shifted lower thanks to the increase in land/home prices since those studies were performed.
 Michael also says that they aren’t studying the fiscal impact of Opportunity Housing.
 They would have to be directed to do so by Council.
 [Author’s Note: This seems like it could be something that could be done by Strategic Economics Consulting when it does its study.]

 39:08 – What are the guardrails to prevent negative impacts?
 Michael reinforces the idea that the approach is to retain the single-family fabric of the neighborhood.
 He says the details of these guardrails would be worked out during the ordinance phase (after the October 2020 meeting, assuming the Council gives direction to proceed).

 42:39 – How does OH help people become homeowners?
-Brilliot says that most of the housing is currently being built.
-The intent is that they wouldn’t just see rentals.
+Brilliot says that most of the housing currently being built is rental and not owner-occupied.
+The intent of Opportunity Housing is that more owner-occupied is produced.
 He sees this as something their economic study will identify.
 Community Land Trusts, such as the example from Tempe, AZ

 https://newtowncdc.org/homes-for-sale/tempe-micro-estates.html and how this might apply in San Jose